peacestone/peacestone.github.io/_posts/2017-12-09-serializing_delegated_associations_with_active_model.markdown

 For serialization I used active model serializers.
 At first I was not sure how I would serialize the delegated route object with its own associations (departure_airport and arrival_airport) to the reservation model.
 I thought that `belongs_to :route`  would not work in the reservation serializer model because route does not directly belong to a reservation and does not have a reservation id attribute.

-I decided to try it out anyways, because possibly `belongs to :route` in this context only invokes the delegated route association and serializes its return object.
-My guess turned to be correct and the delgatated route object was serialized as well as its own belongs to associations (departure_airport and arrival_airport).
+I decided to try it out anyways because what if `belongs to :route` in this context only invokes the delegated route association and serializes its return object.
+My guess turned out to be correct and the delgatated route object was serialized as well as its own belongs to associations (departure_airport and arrival_airport).

 ```
 class ReservationSerializer < ActiveModel::Serializer